Dear Experts,

 From India, Mumbai

-If your contract says 3 months gross Salary in lieu of notice, then you can very well adjust the leave balance/unutilized leave against your notice.
-But as Saswata rightly said speak to the HR first and come to a conclusion thereafter.
-The seniors will be glad to advice you accordingly.
+If your contract says 3 months' gross salary in lieu of notice, then you can very well adjust the leave balance/unutilized leave against your notice.
+But as Saswata rightly said, speak to the HR first and come to a conclusion thereafter.
+The seniors will be glad to advise you accordingly.

 From India, Ahmadabad

 I believe the leaves are to be encashed only if those are unavailed.
-However in such case the leaves have been utilized by the person by adjusting it with the notice period.
+However, in such a case, the leaves have been utilized by the person by adjusting it with the notice period.

 a) Last working day

-Ideally last working day was 30th day and if we put this date on his relieving letter, how should things be adjusted when it comes to compliance of payment of unavailed leaves during separation?
+In this case, say, for example, the person is serving notice for 1 month and came for 30 days, and the rest 60 days were adjusted with leave.
+Ideally, the last working day was the 30th day, and if we put this date on his relieving letter, how should things be adjusted when it comes to compliance of payment of unavailed leaves during separation?

 b) End of Notice Period:

-The person is asking to adjust the leaves against notice period.
+The person is asking to adjust the leaves against the notice period.
 So ideally he would be absent from work for those 60 days but an employee of the old organization.
-So he should be relieved at the end of 90th day (proper notice served)
+So he should be relieved at the end of the 90th day (proper notice served).

-But in this course if the person absented himself from old company and was working with new company, he happen to be on the muster and payroll of 2 different companies at the same time.
+But in this course, if the person absented himself from the old company and was working with a new company, he happens to be on the muster and payroll of 2 different companies at the same time.
 How to deal with this?

 From India, Mumbai